Lotus Miner: manage storage deals

 To re-enable storage deals, run:

 $ lotus-miner storage-deals selection reset $ # Verify that they have been enabled $ lotus-miner storage-deals selection list considering online storage deals: true considering offline storage deals: true

-Note that the values above affect to new deals.
+The values above affect new deals.
 Ongoing deals will still have to be honored.

 One of the most important aspects of accepting new deals will be the miners' conditions and price.
 Incoming deals are evaluated on these conditions and automatically accepted or rejected by Lotus miners.